Best Air Purifier for Allergies Buying Guide

 Top 5 Air Purifier for Allergies

-This is a top choice air purifier for various uses and very functional one in dealing with allergies.
+This is a top choice air purifier for various uses and very functional ones in dealing with allergies.
 It features 3 stages of filtration; The first is the activated carbonated filter that helps in capturing and getting rid of unfriendly odors and smoke.
-The second is a true HEPA filter for collecting dust and other particles in the air, the third is a fine preliminary filter that helps dissolve bacteria, mold and pet dander.
+The second is a true HEPA filter for collecting dust and other particles in the air, the third is a fine preliminary filter that helps dissolve bacteria, mold, and pet dander.
 This Air Purifier also features 5 buttons for easy control.
-You can also adjust the fan speed to either low, medium and high.
+You can also adjust the fan speed to either low, medium, and high.

 - Powerful performance – great for allergies relief